Der perfekte Elevator Pitch

 How to win over your target group with an elevator pitch on your website

-Shortened attention spans, saturated markets and competitors that are just a click away.
+Reduced attention, saturated markets and competitors that are just a click away.
 These are just some of the problems that a well-formulated elevator pitch on your website can help you combat.

 elevator_pitch_webdesign_total